chrisamador/new-templates/README.md

 **Example use of a template**

-Selecting the above template and destination `src/app/contexts/user` will generate the following folder structure
+Selecting the above template and destination `src/app/contexts/user` will generate the following folder structure.

 ```
 src/